DNP Dual Nurse-Midwifery/Women’s Health Nurse Practitioner (NM/WHNP)

 The dual NM/WHNP curriculum, combining advanced nursing science with practical experience and leadership training, will position you for practice at the highest level in the specialty.

-Offered on a full-time basis, the dual NM/WHNP specialization includes:
+Offered on a full-time or part-time basis, the dual NM/WHNP specialization includes:

 - 74 credits